 The AALL State of the Profession Report provides an overview of the law library and legal information landscape.
-This report captures the range of legal information professionals’ contributions, challenges, goals.
+This report captures the range of legal information professionals’ contributions, challenges, and goals.
 It is intended to be used as a tool for benchmarking, advocacy, strategic planning, and personal development.
 The inaugural edition debuted in 2019 and the second edition was published in June 2021.